azuredevcollege/trainingdays/day6/challenges/challenge4.md

 <missing>           2 weeks ago         /bin/sh -c #(nop) ADD file:65a1cc50a9867c153…   72.9MB
 ```

-Output shows us how these layers have been created.
-Which commands have been executed and these layers have been created as a result of these commands.
-This also shows us how an image is created.
+This output shows us which commands have been executed and which layers have been created as a result of these commands.
+This also gives us some clues about how an image is created.

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession.
+Using ```docker build```, users can create an automated build that executes several command-line instructions in succession.
 Each instruction that changes anything creates a new layer.
 The Docker daemon runs the instructions in the Dockerfile one-by-one, committing the result of each instruction to a new image if necessary, before finally outputting the ID of your new image.
 It's now time to create our first image.

 ***
 **2: Building the first image**

-First, we're gonna clone this Github repository.
+First, we should clone this Github repository.

 Type:
 ```shell